IBM/wc-devops-utilities/README.md

 For quick deploy HelmChart be provided. see [Commerce DevOps Utilities Helm Charts](https://github.com/IBM/wc-helmchart)

+Please deploy Commerce DevOps Utilities under `default` namespace.
+Otherwise you need to create BACE to make the backend scripts has right permission

+You can access DeployController UI through http://IngressIPAddress:31899, default user and accound is admin/admin

 IF you already have a environment or you don't want to deploy Utilities inside of Kubernetes cluster ( or IBM Cloud Private ), you can choose manually deploy each container.
 For how to configure please reference Helm Charts

 ## Usage ##